OpenEnergyPlatform/academy/README.md

 ## Tutorial data model

 A data model describes an object and its attributes.
 Therefore we use a generic tutorial object that is also used on the OEP website internally.
-This approach supports the maintanablity of OEP tutorials in general as its also possible to create text or video based tutorials via the OEP website tutorials app/site.
+This approach supports the maintainability of OEP tutorials in general, because it is also possible to create text- or video-based tutorials via the OEP website tutorials app/page.
 Since all tutorial variations are based on the same data model we make sure to display similar/matching data on the OEP website.

 We provide some ressources that document the OEP tutorials data model as [template](template/tutorial_metadata_oep_example.json) / [human readable example](template/tutorial_metadata_human_readable_names_example.json) / [production example](template/tutorial_metadata_oep_example.json).
 The human readable example provides possible human readable values for each tutorial attribute for better understanding (learning/first time hands on).
 We want the user to understand what information will be displayed on the OEP Website.

 **Use this exampe to learn how to describe a new tutorial** The [production example](template/tutorial_metadata_oep_example.json) shows how to connect a new tutorial to the oep as the information provided here will be displaied on the OEP website.
-The difference to the human readale example is that we use numeric/text identifier to reference a specif (human readable) value as this prevents migration issues with the internal OEP (django) database if the data model is to be extended.
+The difference to the human readable example is that we use numeric/text identifier to reference a specif (human readable) value as this prevents migration issues with the internal OEP (django) database if the data model is to be extended.
 Also the data model is a technical component and not intended to be used by a common non-technical user.

 ## Prepare a tutorial for the OEP Upload/Integration